pokedextracker/pokesprite/README.md

   [msikma/pokesprite](https://github.com/msikma/pokesprite) to names that can be used by the other scripts.
 Only use this one if you're copying over the `icons` and `data` directories from that repo.
+- `chop` - This takes in a JSON file explaining the details of an existing spritesheet, and it chops it up into individual images.
 - `scale` - This takes any images in the `images` directory that are greater than 100px in either dimension (height or width) and scales it by factor or 0.5.
 This script will modify the images in place.